Content Fragment Models

 • Content References

-This prevents the user from adding a reference to the current fragment.
-This may lead to an empty Fragment Reference picker dialog.
+This prevents the user from adding a reference to the current fragment, and may lead to an empty Fragment Reference picker dialog.

 • Fragment References in GraphQL

-If you create a deep query that returns multiple Content Fragments referenced by each other, it will return null at first occurrence.
+If you create a deep query that returns multiple Content Fragments referenced by each other, it returns null on the first occurrence.

-The Content Reference allows you to render content from another source; for example, image or content fragment.
+The Content Reference and Content Reference (UUID) data types allow you to render content from another source; for example, image, page or Experience Fragment.

 In addition to standard properties you can specify:

-• The Root Path for any referenced content
+• The Root Path, which specifies, or represents, where to store any referenced content

 • The content types that can be referenced